 A huge sailfish sculpture graces Manzanillo's downtown in honor of the fish's abundance in nearby waters and charter fishing boats are more than willing to take you out to catch your own.
 The day at sea itself is enough of a relaxing adventure, but if you do land a fish, some charter boats have deals with local restaurants that will cook it for you.

-About a half-hour south of Manzanillo lies Cuyatlan, a small beach town that's home to El Tortugario, the turtle sanctuary.
+Thirty minutes south of Manzanillo lies Cuyatlan, a small beach town and home to El Tortugario, the sea turtle sanctuary.
 The donation-supported sanctuary sends volunteers to patrol beaches and protect endangered sea turtles and their eggs from poachers.
 Check out the incubator and nursery, which are filled with eggs and baby turtles in summertime through early fall.

 The ocean around Manzanillo is full of clear waters, protected bays and coves, and coral reefs brimming with colorful marine life.
 Go on a guided scuba or snorkeling adventure to get up close to fish, dolphins, turtles and other wondrous creatures of the sea.